-If your middle finger overlaps your thumb, then you are small boned/ jointed (ectomorph).
+If your middle finger overlaps your thumb, then you are small boned/ jointed.
 If your middle finger and thumb just touch, you have medium sized bones/ joints and if your finger and thumb do not touch then you are larger boned/ jointed.
-Frame size also has an impact on weight (see how much should I weigh?)
+Alternatively, you can use the body type calculator below.

 4. Think Back!

 To help determine your body type, think back to your early twenties, a time before age (metabolism slows as you get older, making you more prone to weight gain) and lifestyle transformed your body into what it is today.

 Below is side-by-side comparison of the three body types.

 |Small frame/ joints||Medium frame/ joints||Medium to large frame/ joints|